jina-ai/jina/docs/get-started/what-is-cross-modal-multi-modal.md

 - The image embedding of "cat" is closer to the image embedding of "dog" (same modality);
 - etc.

 Don't underestimate the power of this relationship.
 It is the foundation of neural search and creative AI.
-It is like the DNA of species.
+It is like the DNA of a species.
 Once mastered, it can be used to find the closest match to any other species, and create new species!

 ```{figure} dna.png
 :width: 80%
 ```

-In summary, the key of cross-modal and multi-modal application is to understand the relationship between modalities.
-With the relationship, one can use it to **find existing data**, which is **neural search**; or use it to **make new data**, which is **creative AI**.
+In summary, the key of cross-modal and multi-modal applications is to understand the relationship between modalities.
+With this relationship, one can use it to **find existing data**, which is **neural search**; or use it to **make new data**, which is **creative AI**.

-In the {ref}`next chapter<what-is-jina>`, we will see how Jina is the proper tool for building cross-modal and multi-modal applications on the cloud.
+In the {ref}`next chapter<what-is-jina>`, we will see how Jina is the ideal tool for building cross-modal and multi-modal applications on the cloud.